NapthaAI/docs/docs/Tutorials/quick-persona-guide.md

 ## Creating Your Own Persona

 ### 1. Generate Character Data
-The fastest way to create a persona is by converting your social media data:
+The fastest way to create a persona is by converting your social media data into a structured character profile:

 1. Download your X (Twitter) data archive from [X Settings](https://twitter.com/settings/download_your_data)
    :::note